graphiti-api/spraypaint-vue/README.md

 Yes.
 Both `TSX` and `JSX`.
 By default `Bublé` are configured to be used with `React`.
 You may change this inside the `rollup.config.js` file.

+#### Why is everything so strict?

+What do you mean?
+The `TypeScript` compiler have it's rules to follow, as well as `TSLint`.
+Everytime you bundle, run a watch task or run the unit tests, things get validated.
+You can't run bundle or run unit tests if there are errors in your code.

 #### When should I consider using this boilerplate?

-This library is ideal for libraries that export a single file.
+You may consider this is if you need a lightweight, fast boilerplate that export a single file.

 #### What's the browser compatibility?